Glenda Green: Career

 Glenda has had her work displayed on exhibition in the United States at the Museum of the Southwest, Midland Texas (1975), Museum of Art, University of Oklahoma, Norman (1975), Oklahoma Museum of Art, Oklahoma City (1976), Philbrook Art Center, Tulsa (1978), the Smithsonian Institution, the Museum of the City of New York, and Williams College Museum of Art.
 Beginning in 1980, Glenda's prints were published and distributed by Bruce McGaw Graphics of NYC.
 From 1986–1987, the Oklahoma Art Center in Oklahoma City honored Glenda with a retrospective of her paintings and portraits.
 In 1998 she had a show at the Mabee-Gerrer Museum of Art.
 More than 20% of her work is now owned by museums such as the Louvre, the British Museum, the Hermitage, and the Prado.

-Although Glenda has been praised for her work in pencil, pen, and lithography, her preferred medium is oil painting.
-Her painting technique is known for its detailed realism and expressive brush work, which communicates both energy and luminosity.

 It was during her creation of an inspired painting of Christ, The Lamb and The Lion, in 1992 that she turned to spiritual writing.
 Glenda has said that before the fall of 1991, when she was asked to paint a portrait of Jesus Christ, she had not considered the possibility of designating an exclusive spiritual purpose to any of her works.

 She is now a public speaker on spirituality and lives in Fort Worth, Texas.